Robert Woods (wide receiver, born 1992): 2014 season

 During training camp, Woods competed to retain his role as a starting wide receiver against Mike Williams and Chris Hogan.
 Marrone named Woods and rookie Sammy Watkins as the starting wide receivers to begin the regular season, although Williams started at wide receiver in all four preseason games.

-During a Week 14 38–3 victory over the New York Jets, Woods caught a season-high nine passes for 118 yards and a touchdown.
+During a Week 14 38–3 victory over the New York Jets, Woods recorded a season-high nine receptions for 118 yards and a touchdown.
 The game took place at Ford Field in Detroit due to a snowstorm in New York.

 Woods finished his second professional season with a career-high 65 receptions for 699 yards and five touchdowns in 16 games and 15 starts.
 He finished second on the team in all three categories and also recorded four combined tackles on special teams.

 2015 season

 On January 1, 2015, head coach Doug Marrone chose to opt out of his contract and resigned from his head coaching position.
 On January 13, the Bills announced their decision to hire former New York Jets' head coach Rex Ryan as their new head coach.
 Woods competed against Percy Harvin to be the No. 2 starting wide receiver during training camp.
 Ryan named Woods the third wide receiver on the Bills' depth chart to start the regular season in 2015, behind Sammy Watkins and Percy Harvin.
 Woods replaced Harvin in the starting lineup after Harvin was placed on injured reserve due to a season-ending knee injury.

 During Week 7, Woods caught a season-high nine passes for 84 yards and a touchdown during a narrow 34–31 road loss against the Jaguars.
 During Week 14, he had five receptions for a season-high 106 yards in a 26–20 road loss against the Philadelphia Eagles.
 On December 22, 2015, Woods was placed on injured reserve after he aggravated a groin injury he sustained during training camp.
 His injury sidelined him for the last two games (Weeks 16–17) of the regular season.

 Woods finished his first season under new offensive coordinator Greg Roman with 47 receptions for 552 yards and three touchdowns in 14 games and nine starts.